lectorjs/lector/README.md

   - `bun run dev:play` to start the development server of the web playground.
   - `bun run dev:browser` to start the development server of the browser extension.
   - `bun run test` to run the unit tests.
+  - `bun run lint` to run the linter.
+  - `bun run format` to run the formatter.

 </details>